daattali/beautiful-jekyll/_posts/2019-09-30-Logistic Regressions and Rare Events.md

 ## Model Estimation

 This is the meat of this exericse.
 What we will do is estimate both a weighted logistic regression and a standard logistic regression with stratified random sampling.
 We will then plot three relevant model score metrics: accuracy, recall and precision.
 What we will see is how bad accuracy is for predictions of rare events.
-We will then see how recall and precision for both of the models are basically the same, which will allow us to use the sampling procedure for more complicated models.
-To reduce prediction error, we will use a 10 fold cross validation fixing our random seed to start the runs.
+We will then see how the two strategies differ in their recall versus the precision.

 ```python